jest-cloud/rocket/dev/docs/FEDERATION.md

 Rocket is built on **WunderGraph's `graphql-go-tools`**, which means it's designed from the ground up to support **GraphQL Federation**.
 This allows you to compose multiple Rocket services (subgraphs) into a single federated supergraph.

-## Status: FEDERATION-READY ✅
+## Status: FULLY SUPPORTED ✅

-Rocket is federation-ready since v0.1.0:
+Rocket has full GraphQL Federation support since v0.5.0:
+- ✅ Federation directives (@key, @extends, @external, @requires, @provides)
+- ✅ Entity resolvers (EntityResolveFn)
+- ✅ _service query (returns SDL)
+- ✅ _entities query (resolves entities)
 - ✅ Built on `graphql-go-tools` DataSource pattern
-- ✅ Can run as standalone GraphQL server
-- ✅ Can be composed into federated supergraph
 - ✅ Compatible with Apollo Federation
-- ✅ Compatible with WunderGraph Cosmo
+- ✅ Compatible with WunderGraph Cosmo Router

 ## What is GraphQL Federation?